 Make Your Dog Work for It

-Have your dog sit before you put his food bowl down or wait until you give the okay before he charges out into the yard.
-Your dog will quickly learn the behaviors you like (i.e. the ones that get him what he wants), and you should see fewer of the unwanted behaviors like begging because he will never get rewarded for this type of behavior.
+Have your dog sit before you put its food bowl down or wait until you give the OK before it charges out into the yard.
+Your dog will quickly learn the behaviors you like (i.e. the ones that get it what it wants).
+You should see fewer of the unwanted behaviors like begging because it will never get rewarded for this type of behavior.